Partition function approach to non-Gaussian likelihoods: information theory and state variables for Bayesian inference: Acknowledgements

 \section{Acknowledgements}

 \paragraph{Funding information} This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
 RMK acknowledges funding of the Stiftung der Deutschen Wirtschaft (Foundation of German Business) with funds from the Begabtenförderung of the BMBF (Federal Ministry of Education and Research's scholarship programme for gifted students).
-HvC thanks the Konrad Zuse School of Excellence in Learning and Intelligent Systems ELIZA for support.
+HvC is supported by the Konrad Zuse School of Excellence in Learning and Intelligent Systems (ELIZA) through the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research.
 We acknowledge the usage of the AI-clusters {\em Tom} and {\em Jerry} funded by the Field of Focus 2 of Heidelberg University.

 \paragraph{Data availability} No new data resulted from this study.